 Sticking to a treatment plan may reduce the severity and recurrence of mood episodes.

 Long term management of bipolar disorder is about more than just a treatment plan.
-Research highlights the role of self-management of symptoms in recovery.

 Self-management strategies can include: